BadPirate/funey/CONTRIBUTING.md

 ## Linting

-- You can run `npx next lint` to check for lint errors.
+- You can run `npx next lint` to check for lint errors (if ESLint is configured).
-  (Add an ESLint config if needed.)